raspberrypilearning/sense-hat-random-sparkles/en/step_4.md

     sense = SenseHat()
     ```

+We will then define x and y, to choose which pixel on the Sense HAT will light.

 + Create a variable called `x`, and set it equal to a number of your choice between 0 and 7.
 This will be the x coordinate of your pixel on the display.
 [[[generic-python-creating-a-variable]]]

 + Create another variable called `y`, and set it equal to another number between 0 and 7.
 This will be the y coordinate of your pixel on the display.

-+ Think of three numbers between 0 and `255`, then assign them to variables called `r`, `g`, and `b`.
++ To choose the colour of your pixel, think of three numbers between 0 and `255`, then assign them to variables called `r`, `g`, and `b`.
 These variables will represent the colour of your pixel as amounts of red (r), green (g), and blue (b).

 + Now use the `set_pixel` function to place a pixel with your randomly chosen colour at your randomly chosen location on the display.
+*NOTE:* the collapsible directions below use a different filename than yours and uses Trinket instead of IDLE.

 [[[rpi-sensehat-single-pixel]]]

 The `set_pixel` method takes data in the following order:
 x coordinate, y coordinate, red, green, blue

-Use this order of data to define the `set_pixel` method, and view the hints below if you are stuck.

---- hints ---
---- hint ---
-Plug the names of your variables into this line of code, in the right order - x coordinate, y coordinate, red, green, blue.
+To define your `set_pixel` method, plug the names of your variables into the question marks in this line of code, in the right order - x coordinate, y coordinate, red, green, blue.

 ```python
 sense.set_pixel(?, ?, ?, ?, ?)
 ```

+View the hint below if you are stuck.

---- /hint ---
+--- hints ---

 --- hint ---
 Here is how your finished code should look, but you will probably have chosen different numbers: